Khunti district: Demographics

-At the time of the 2011 Census of India, 61.72% of the population in the district spoke Mundari, 27.79% Sadri, 5.78% Hindi and 2.9% Kurmali as their first language.
+At the time of the 2011 Census of India, 61.72% of the population in the district spoke Mundari, 27.79% Sadri, 5.78% Hindi and 2.90% Panchpargania as their first language.

 Local places

 Panchghagh waterfall has 5 streams to it.
 The Banai River branches itself out in five different streams, generating rivulets through the cluster of rocks.

 Anganbari –Shiva Temple is a religious center of the district known for its Shiva Temple.
 Every year during Sawan season local festival is celebrate for one month long.
 On Maha-shivratri Day, temple is visited by many disciples from different regions of Jharkhand.
 It is located on Khunti-Torpa road 9 km from the district headquarters.

 Dombari Buru rises above Sail Rakab village close to Ulihatu.
 It is in the hills of Dombari Buru where Birsa Munda led his legendary ulgulan (rebellion) against the British more than a century ago.
 It is located 50 km from the state capital.